-According to the historical spread graph, the average spread for the high yield bond market over the five-year Treasury is approximately 586 basis points or 5.86%.
-Averages can be very deceiving as the three spikes-which occurred in 1990, 2002 and 2008-disproportionately skew the numbers upward, indicating to us that looking at the median spread of 523 bps is a more useful way to view spreads.
-Either way, looking at the chart on the previous page it appears that for approximately 70% of its history, the market has been below that 6% spread level.
+According to the historical spread chart, the average spread for the high yield bond market over the comparable maturity Treasury is approximately 593 basis points or 5.93%.
+Averages can be very deceiving as the three spikes which occurred in 1990, 2002 and 2008 disproportionately skew the numbers upward, indicating to us that looking at the median spreads of 545 bps is a more useful way to view spreads.
+Either way, looking at the chart above it appears that for approximately 60-70% of its history the market has been below that 6% spread level.

-Investors in this asset class can use spreads to assist them in determining whether the market as a whole is priced attractively or expensively versus other investment opportunities available.
-Obviously, this needs to be put into the correct context along with the interest rate environment, economic growth, default and recovery expectations, and other variables.
-For instance, the spread of 433 bps is less than 100bps under the median spread levels of around 523 bps, despite a well below average default risk, which we will discuss below.
+Investors in this asset class can use spreads as a tool to assist them in determining whether the market as a whole is priced attractively or expensively versus other investment opportunities available.
+Obviously this needs to be put into the correct context along with the interest rate environment, economic growth, default and recovery expectations, and other variables.
+For instance, as of mid-September, we sit at a spread level of 615bps, above the historical average of 593bps and median level of 545bps, even with the below average default risk, which we will discuss below.